CE-Programming/toolchain/examples/fontlibc/font_pack/readme.md

-### FontLibC Font Pack Demo
+### Font Pack Demo

-This example demonstrates how to use a font pack instead of directly embedding a font into your binary.
+Uses a font pack AppVar instead of directly embedding a font into the binary.

 ---

-This demo is a part of the C SDK Toolchain for use on the CE.
+This demo is part of the CE C SDK Toolchain.